-Messrs Tan Eng How, Tan Kok Aun and Lim Thian Loong, who are retiring at the forthcoming AGM pursuant to Regulation 120 of the Company's Constitution, has offered themselves for re-election.
-The Board has accepted the NC's recommendation and recommended that Messrs Tan Eng How, Tan Kok Aun and Lim Thian Loong, who retire by rotation pursuant to the Constitution, be nominated for re-election at the forthcoming AGM of the Company.
+Mr Hui Chiu Fung and Mr Tan Teck Lin are retiring at the forthcoming AGM pursuant to Regulation 120 of the Company's Constitution, and Mr Teh Kor Lak and Ms Tan Hwa Lam (Hellen Tan) are retiring at the forthcoming AGM pursuant to Regulation 124 of the Company's Constitution.
+All of them have offered themselves for re-election.
+The Board has accepted the NC's recommendation and recommended that Mr Hui Chiu Fung, Mr Tan Teck Lin, Mr Teh Kor Lak and Ms Tan Hwa Lam, who retire by rotation pursuant to the Constitution, be nominated for re-election at the forthcoming AGM of the Company.